-Attention Deficit Hyperactivity Disorder (ADHD) is a cognitive medical condition characterized by a dysregulation of the brain’s biological functioning.
-This deregulation commonly results in hyperactivity, impulsivity, inattentiveness, and poor executive functioning.
-According to the NHI Journal of Global Health, ADHD is a common neurodevelopmental disorder impacting approximately 5% of children and adolescents who are affected by ADHD globally.
+Attention Deficit Hyperactivity Disorder (ADHD) stands as a cognitive medical condition marked by an irregularity in the brain’s biological operations.
+This irregularity typically leads to heightened activity, impulsiveness, a lack of focus, and challenges in executive functioning.
+As documented in the NHI Journal of Global Health, ADHD is a prevalent neurodevelopmental disorder affecting about 5% of young individuals across the world.

 Common Symptoms and Characteristics of ADHD